aspuru-guzik-group/qtorch/README.txt

 ==================The qTorch Library================

-There are three options to install the library for use: global installation, local installation, and docker.
+There are three options to install the library: global installation, local installation, and docker.
 Here, we provide a tutorial for each. gcc/g++ is the compiler used to compile and run the library.
 The version of gcc/g++ must be recent enough support the C++14